The spring and summer of ’08 was when it all started.

 I decided to ditch the raspberry gelee center and use raspberry jelly instead – as in the stuff in the jar.
 Does it really have to be a perfect cube of perfectly set raspberry gelee?
 It tastes the same, so that’s my attempt at simplifying my life via taking shortcuts.

-However, I do not want any rose essence, rose oil, rose water, rose anything in my baked goods.
-Why?
+However, I do not want any rose essence, rose oil, rose water, rose syrup, rose anything in my baked goods Why?
 Because rose tastes likes a baby smells.
-So does lavender (scented grandma), violet, and all other flower essences that many love to add to baked goods, to me anyway.
-Leave the flowers for looking at, smelling, and guilty husbands, thank you; just keep them out of my mouth.
+So does violet aka scented grandma,, and all other flower essences that many love to add to baked goods, to me anyway.
+Leave the flowers for looking at, smelling, and guilty husbands, blogger criminals, and blogger bullies, stalkers/saboteurs/harassers, thank you; just keep them out of my mouth.

 The Ispahan in front was made using Claudia’s recipe/method.
 The small ones in back, Helen’s.
 Notice the difference?
 Flat with bad feet, to puffed with nice feet.